 Venue's arrival time on property policy:

 What time before your ceremony start time your venue will allow you on property will make a huge difference not only with the photos you are able to take in the time given but also can affect your timeline and need for wedding plans at another locations on your wedding day.
 Let me explain.
 The whole reason you are often choosing a wedding venue is for the location, views, scenery, ambiance etc. But what good is it if the venue doesn't let you on property soon enough to take any photos.
 Most venues will let you on property only 1 hour before the ceremony.
 And since guest start showing up 30 minutes before your ceremony start time and the venue coordinator will cloister you away in the bridal suite 30 before the ceremony, you are only looking at 30 minutes of photo time before the ceremony.
 Standard "getting ready photos" take 1.5 hours and can go even longer.
-So 30 minutes is not sufficient time for getting getting ready photos.
+So, 30 minutes is not sufficient time for getting getting ready photos.
 Another problem where this is compounded is with fall and winter weddings as the daylight becomes less.
 Often cocktail hour "the time for portraits" is in the dark.
 So that limits any possibility of doing outdoor photos at the venue at this time after the ceremony.
-Also if something like a "first look" or portraits before the ceremony is wanted so the couple can enjoy the cocktail hour is desired, this type of venue arrangement won't work out well.
+Also if something like a "first look" or portraits before the ceremony is wanted so the couple can enjoy the cocktail hour, this type of venue arrangement won't work out well.
 A venue that will allow you to arrive 2 to 3 hours on property before the ceremony start time allows for a lot more freedom in your wedding day timeline, more photo opportunities and less stress.
 If your venue can't accommodate you with this, other arrangements with a hotel, private residence, B & B can better be used for getting ready photos, and local park for portraits etc.